 You can see here that the plugin wordpress-seo (Yoast) is throwing a fatal error.

-You find all WordPress plugins in the folder wp-content/plugins.
+You will find all WordPress plugins in the folder wp-content/plugins.

 That’s it.

-If the plugin throws that error again you can open a support ticket and we help you to resolve it.
-It also may be helpful if you let the developer of the plugin know about that error so that he is able to fix the error.
+If the plugin throws that error again, you can open a support ticket, and we help you to resolve it.
+It also may be helpful if you let the plugin developer know about that error so that he can fix it.